 Mother, grandmother, family and school counsellor

-Instead of imposing stringent rules and fighting gadget wars with your child, how about focusing on the benefits of screen time-and creating some joy and quiet at home?
+Instead of imposing stringent rules and fighting gadget wars with your child, how about focusing on the benefits of screen time and creating some joy and quiet at home?

 The concern over the impact of screen time on children was building up long before the pandemic struck.
 Now, concern seems to be giving way to alarm.
-You are glued to screens for sustenance and social connection-be it with family and friends, work, academics, health, entertainment, shopping or managing the household.
+You are glued to screens for sustenance and social connection-be with family and friends, work, academics, health, entertainment, shopping, or managing the household.
 More screen time than you had ever imagined, for your child and you.
 Your worries are genuine.
 There are pitfalls no doubt, and they are not the same for all.
-And there's more fear, more guilt and more pressure on children.
+And there's more fear, more guilt, and more pressure on children.
 So, what can you do under such circumstances?

 Well, you could think about making your peace with screen time!
 After all, screen time has literally become a lifeline during these difficult times.
-Undeniably, screen time does have genuine benefits for your child, such as learning, a source of fun and preparing your child for digital opportunities in the future.
+Undeniably, screen time does have genuine benefits for your child, such as learning, a source of fun, and preparing your child for digital opportunities in the future.
 Besides, you know how hard it is for children to cope with the social isolation imposed by the closure of schools and the fear of community spread of the coronavirus.
-Extra screen time for interactive sessions with friends, classmates and loved ones is vital for reviving your child's emotional and social well-being.
+Extra screen time for interactive sessions with friends, classmates, and loved ones is vital for reviving your child's emotional and social well-being.

 The key is to ensure that screen time is just one of many activities in your child's day.
 Here's a checklist to help you.
 Make sure that your child:

 Apart from paying attention to these very important aspects of your child's life, you may also focus on establishing a comfortable relationship with screen time.

 Most of us have an almost inseparable relationship with screens.
 How anxious we become the moment the network signal disappears, the phone battery runs low, or worse, lose our phone.
 It would serve us well to understand that relationship and learn how to manage it.
 Know that each day will be different.